javascript-obfuscator/javascript-obfuscator/README.md

 }
 ```

-### Medium obfuscation, optimal performance
+### Medium obfuscation

-Performance will 30-35% slower than without obfuscation
+The performance will be slower than without obfuscation

 ```javascript
 {